-The Independent is your favourite weekly newspaper containing the very best sports and news for the West Country.
+The Independent is a weekly Sunday newspaper containing the best sports and news from the West Country.

-The office is the hub of a remarkable operation in which a small army of correspondents reports on matches in leagues in Somerset, Dorset, Devon and Cornwall, aided by a group of photographers armed with state-of-the-art technology.
+It was previously based in Plymouth but is now located at Liskeard, where a team of professional journalists work with a small army of correspondents to report on matches and events in Somerset, Dorset, Devon and Cornwall.
 These correspondents are covering around 30 different sports every week, all reflected in the Independent’s packed pages.

-Part of the jigsaw is, of course, the paper’s advertising content.
-Because of its active and committed family of 45,000 readers, the Independent presents a great platform for businesses to publicise their products and services and raise their profiles.
+With committed readership across the West Country, the Independent presents a great platform for businesses to publicise their products and services and raise their profiles through advertising.